hlarda/algorithms/1-binarySearch/readme.md

   - If not:
     - If the target value is less than the middle element, repeat the search on the left subarray.
     - If the target value is greater than the middle element, repeat the search on the right subarray.
+- Repeat the process until the target value is found or the subarray is empty.

 ## In C++, which data structures can be used to apply Binary Search (assuming constant-time access)?